Skip to main content

 >}}

 By default, the Blowfish theme optimizes the images for different device resolutions.
 For some images, the processing adds grey background.
-To fix it, disable the processing of such images by adding the parameter default="false" to the figure shortcode.
+To fix it, disable the processing of such images by adding the parameter default="true" to the figure shortcode.

 Use WebP for raster images